j-piasecki/react-native-gesture-handler/docs/docs/api2/composing-gestures.md

 ## Exclusive

-It accepts 2 arguments and only one of them can become active, with the first one having a higher priority than the second one (if both gestures are still possible, the second one will wait for the first one to fail before it activates).
+Only one of the provided gestures can become active, with the first one having a higher priority than the second one (if both gestures are still possible, the second one will wait for the first one to fail before it activates), second one having a higher priority than the third one, and so on.
-It is equivalent to having two gesture handlers where the second one has the `waitFor` prop set to the other handler.
+It is equivalent to having some gesture handlers where the second one has the `waitFor` prop set to the first handler, third one has the `waitFor` prop set to the first and the second one, and so on.

 For example, if you want to make a component that responds to single tap as well as to a double tap, you can accomplish that using `Exclusive`: